live-clones/gmsh/src/imgui/README.txt

 when they differ, keeping the window where the user put it.
 Anything a field callback still needs after that must be a copy: building again is the end of the list it was walking.

+A dialog that is one long page rather than a form one fills -- the keyboard and mouse reference -- scrolls: its panes are not tabbed, and FLTK puts them inside an Fl_Scroll as tall as the panel says it is worth while Dear ImGui lets the window itself scroll.
+A panel of a single pane is a box that scrolls instead, so that a list filling it -- the listing of the current options -- stops above the footer rather than pushing it out of the window.

 FLTK reads "&" in a label as the mark of a keyboard shortcut in menus, buttons and inputs -- and only there.
 A label that is text has to double it for those,